ccbogel/QualCoder/README.md

 It is best to download the Current Release form the Releases page.
 Occassional errors can occur in this latest code.

-If you like QualCoder please vuy me a coffee ...
+If you like QualCoder please buy me a coffee ...

 <a href="https://www.buymeacoffee.com/ccbogelB" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

+## INSTALLATION

 ## NOTE - 22 September 2023
 There is an experimental Code PDF function tht has been added in the latest code (from today).
 It's functionality is still undergoing a lot of testing.

-## INSTALLATION

 ### Prerequisites
 Optional: VLC for audio/video coding.